 When you issue a cheque to someone, that person can deposit that cheque in his bank and the funds as per the amount mentioned on the cheque will be transferred from your account to his account.
 This works when the account holder mentions “A/C PAYEE Only” on the cheque.

 When you get a cheque from someone, you can visit your bank to deposit the cheque and encash it.
+If the cheque has “AC Payee” on it then the amount on the cheque will be deposited in the account you mention while depositing.
 Usually, it takes about 36 hours for cheque clearance.
-Most of the banks like RAKBank offer a Cheque Deposit Box where you need to mention your account number on the backside of the cheque, put it in the envelope given by the bank, fill it with the right details and drop it in the cheque deposit box.
+Most banks like RAKBank offer a Cheque Deposit Box where you need to mention your account number on the backside of the cheque, put it in the envelope given by the bank, fill it with the right details and drop it in the cheque deposit box.

 Some banks like Mashreq have introduced the Cheque Deposit Machine, which is similar to an ATM.
 You can deposit the cheque into the machine.

 How to write a cheque?

 A cheque contains certain columns which have to be filled by the account holder.
 Writing a cheque includes filling in the details given below.

 - Name(In favour of) – While writing a cheque, Give the name of the person you want to issue the cheque to.

 - Amount – The amount you would like to pay.
 It has to be mentioned in words and figures as well.